BrodaOJ56/flask-delivery-pizza-api/README.md

 <div align="center">
-  <h1>Flask REST API for Pizza Delivery Service and its deployment to Heroku</h1>
+  <h1>Flask REST API For Pizza Delivery Service And Its Deployment To Heroku</h1>
 </div>

 <div>